-Danita Rountree Green (R Satiafa) is an author and trauma healing facilitator, conducting workshops addressing community trauma and race related issues.
+Danita Rountree Green (pen name, Rachel Satiafa) is an author and trauma healing facilitator, conducting workshops addressing community trauma and race related issues.
 A trained therapeutic art and restorative language specialist, Danita uses storytelling to unravel self-defeating narratives, helping people move through personal, community and historical trauma.
-As co-convener of Coming To The Table – RVA, she facilitates the constructive yet clumsy conversation on race and the legacy of the American Slave Trade.
+As Co-CEO of Programs for Coming To The Table – RVA, she facilitates the constructive yet clumsy conversation on race and the legacy of the American Slave Trade.

-Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA helping us develop our website, our brand and our organizational communication.
-Additionally she took our newsletter to a better and more consistent format and trained a volunteer to edit and send out on a regular schedule.
-Additionally she began the set up of our donor data base, developed proceedures for maintaining our mailing list, assisted in development events including the Table of African- American Fusions held at the Warsaw.
+Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA, helping us develop our website, our brand and our organizational communication.
+Additionally, she took our newsletter to a better and more consistent format and trained a volunteer to edit and send it out on a regular schedule.
+She also began the set-up of our donor database, developed procedures for maintaining our mailing list, and assisted in development events, including the Table of African American Fusions, held at The Warsaw.

 Bill Tattersall hails from Charleston, West Virginia.
 He is a graduate from West Virginia University and from the Marshall- With School of Law at William and Mary.
 He worked in real estate development in Florida and Texas before retiring in Richmond, Virginia.
 He is currently President of the Sauer Garden Neighborhood Association and on the board of Monument Park.
 He devotes time and energy to social justice and equality causes in the Richmond area.